aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

    :Default: :file:`error_tracker`
    :Examples: ``--sim-err-trk-path errors/err``

-Base path for the files where the bad frames will be stored or read.
+Set the base path for the files where the bad frames will be stored or read.
 To this base path is added the noise point value and the matching module extension.
 With the above example, you may get files such as: